robgrace/NPTheme-Scripture/README.md

 On top of this, the "bold" font was repurposed to be "words of Christ" in bright red.

 # Additional Features

+## Links!
 Serendipitously, there is a linking feature in the theming mechanism, using simple Javascript/JSON regular expressions.
 So for any text matching a designated regexp, we can not only highlight the matched verse reference, but we can also send the matched text to a URL handler that can either open another app (X-url-callback) or append it to a base URL.
 This is a great option for Bible verse references in a note, sending the user straight to his/her favorite online Bible!

-Bible Gateway would be a natural choice, but for the initial implementation of this theme, I couldn't figure out a way to reparse the fragments of a verse regexp into a snippet acceptable to the Bible Gateway syntax (URL-encoding of special characters, like space and ":").
-So for now, I simply send the verse citation to the OliveTree BibleReader app, which may Bible enthusiasts have on their devices already on their Mac or iOS devices.
+There are presently *two styles* of links:

+1. Standard: OliveTree BibleReader
+A citation like "John 3:16" will be highlighted, and clicking will send the user to the OliveTree BibleReader app, displaying the verse in its surrounding context.
+This is my preferred app, and is supported on both Mac and iOS devices.
+Presently, the URL scheme only brings up verses in a popup window.

+2. Alternate: Bible Gateway
+A verse ref delimited with single brackets, e.g. [John 3:16], will send the user to Bible Gateway website via the default browser, using the default Bible version the user has set up there.
+Delimited text will allow chapter-only references, e.g. "Romans 2".
+Note that Bible Gateway also displays *only* the specific verses or ranges that are sent.

+3. Other linked Bibles?
-You are free to copy and modify this theme to your liking, and my hope is that it provides a template for further improvements and options
+You are of course free to copy and modify the linking schemes to your liking, even creating new delimiters as alternatives others could use.
-(maybe you'll figure out the URL encode stuff before me!).
-Please feel free to fork this repo and put in pull requests for changes you think would benefit others

 # Use
 This theme will parse any verse references in your notes that have ANY combination of the following letters and numbers: